SkinnyDevi/MU-VR-Experience/readme-assets/user_manual.md

 <a name="user-gameplay"/>

 ## User Gameplay
-Once inside the application, you are greeted with a first person view with a character which you can interact using the default controls with keyboard and mouse.
+Once inside the application, you are greeted with a first person view of a character which you can interact using the default controls with keyboard and mouse.
 To see Virtual Reality controls, [click here](#virtual-reality-movement).

 You move the camera around using your mouse, by moving it left, right, up and down.